 Fraud & Noncompliance

 Each year, the Auditor of State’s office receives hundreds of tips regarding suspected fraud and noncompliance with laws in government.
 These tips come from many sources, including public employees and concerned citizens as well as state auditors who find suspicious activity during a routine financial audit.

 Tips or complaints of fraud and noncompliance with the law in Ohio’s governments may be made at any time by any public employee or private citizen.
 Fraud may be reported via this website, the U.S. Mail, our mobile app, or the Auditor of State’s Fraud Hotline.

 Hundreds of tips alleging fraud are collected each year.
 If you have a tip, learn more about how to report fraud.

 2. We Evaluate the Tip

-If the Special Audit Task Force decides that a case falls under the authority of the Auditor of State’s Office and involves probable fraud, theft or non-compliance, it is sent to the Public Integrity Assurance Team for further review.
-Cases that are not subject to the Auditor of State’s authority may be referred to other local, state or federal government agencies, prosecutors and law enforcement officers.
+If the Special Audit Task Force decides that a case falls under the authority of the Auditor of State’s office and involves probable fraud, theft, or noncompliance, it is sent to the Special Investigations Unit for further review.
+Cases that are not subject to the Auditor of State’s authority may be referred to other local, state, or federal government agencies, prosecutors, or law enforcement officers.